girvel/metaworld/README.md

 # Metaworld

 Metaworld is a non-visual novel - an RPG with quest/novel-like text interface.
-It is done like that because I am writer/programmer and I wanted to focus on what I do best.
-So what my game lacks in graphics, it makes up in features.
+The game focuses on writing/programming-driven features.

 # Features